OyCris/Dotfiles/README.md

 # Dotfiles Binds Are At The Bottom
 I developed from the ground up to achieve one thing: a fast, clean, and absolutely distraction-free environment.
 If you enjoy a workspace that is keyboard-driven, ultra-dark, and ruthlessly efficient, you'll find what you're looking for here.

-# Pictures Of My Dots are in the folder called pictures
+# Pictures Of My Dots are in the folder called images
 --------------------------------------------------------------------------------------------------------
 # My Dot Files (Hyprland / Waybar / Rofi / Fish)